be_ixf;ym_202404 d_27; ct_50

 Risk and Return (15 Years Annualized)

 Source: Zephyr Analytics, Cliffwater Direct Lending Index.
-All data is from annualized over 15 years ending December 31, 2021, unless otherwise indicated.
-“Private Credit” is represented by the Cliffwater Direct Lending Index (from inception on September 30, 2004 – December 31, 2021).
+All data is from annualized over 15 years ending September 30, 2023, unless otherwise indicated.
+“Private Credit” is represented by the Cliffwater Direct Lending Index (from inception on September 30, 2004 – September 30, 2021).
 “Senior Loans is. represented by the S&P/LSTA Leveraged Loan Index.
 “High Yield is represented by the Bloomberg High Yield Index.
 “Corporates” is represented by the Bloomberg US Corporate Bond Index.
 “Investment Grade Bonds” is represented by the Bloomberg US Aggregate Bond Index.
 “Treasuries” is represented by the Bloomberg US Treasury Index

 As the chart above shows, adding private credit to a traditional portfolio may help to lower risk and increase overall portfolio return.
 With equity market volatility increasing and traditional bond performance struggling in the face of rising rates, a source of lower volatility that is not correlated to the equity markets can help to smooth portfolio returns.
 Since private credit is not traded on public exchanges, correlation to equities is low.
 In addition, private credit loans are typically structured as floating rate instruments.
-Yields increase as rates rise, allowing them to keep pace with inflation and avoid interest rate risk.
+Yields tend to increase as rates rise, allowing them to keep pace with inflation and avoid interest rate risk.

 Where is Private Debt Headed?

-According to a recent survey by The Lead Left, quoted in Institutional Investor, 95% of institutional investor respondents expect to maintain or increase their allocations to private debt in the next 12 months.1 With inflation spiking, and interest rates increasing, the floating rate nature of private loans may be helping to increase demand.
+According to a recent survey by The Lead Left, quoted in Institutional Investor, 95% of institutional investor respondents expect to maintain or increase their allocations to private debt in the next 12 months.4 With inflation spiking, and interest rates increasing, the floating rate nature of private loans may be helping to increase demand.
 And because it is not traded on public exchanges, private debt offers much lower correlation (in some case none) to traditional assets.

 With equity volatility increasing and traditional bonds struggling, private credit may help to provide ballast to an equity position in a portfolio.
 This can provide a source of true portfolio diversification and can help to lower portfolio volatility over time.